xmnboy/xdk-win8x-compat.js/README.md

 Include the `xdk-win8x-compat.js` file near the beginning of your app;
 ideally, before any other scripts are run.

+This file can be safely included in apps built for non-Windows platforms (such as Android, Crosswalk, iOS, etc.) It automatically detects the presence of the Windows platform and will only be used when a Windows webview platform is detected.

 ## JavaScript Dynamic Content Shim for Windows 8.x Store Apps

 Enables JavaScript libraries that manipulate the DOM to work in Windows 8.x